 Two-story Schmidt's Restaurant und Sausage Haus, a German Village landmark, has served customers since 1886.
 The eatery re-creates Old World Germany through its signature cuisine—dished up by servers in traditional Bavarian garb—and charming décor, along with live music on most nights.
 German beers and microbrews complement the restaurant's sausage platters, Wiener schnitzel and cabbage rolls.
 A buffet also offers a large selection of German and American recipes.
 With all that food, you may have to make a separate trip for dessert; choices include apple strudel and whopping, half-pound cream puffs.

-German Village also is home to Lindey's.
+German Village also is home to Lindey's , another great place to go if you're looking for nearby restaurants when you're in the village.
 Featuring exciting American cuisine, the establishment fashions itself after an Upper East Side New York bistro.
 The dinner menu features jumbo lump crab cakes, linguini with shrimp and clams and Lindey's signature tournedos of beef.
 Lunch and children's menus also are available daily, while brunch is served on weekends.
 Live jazz plays most Thursday and Friday nights.
 Stay awhile after your meal to sip a Spanish cappuccino or a New Orleans-style hot toddy with dessert—and who could resist the tiramisu or croissant bread pudding with banana caramel sauce?